respresso/respresso-adobexd/README.md

  #### Project token

 Respresso has project token for import data from outside tools.
 This token isn't same with your project token.
-You will find this token in path of
+You will find this token in path of Poject settings/Integration options.
-	//TODO ****

  #### Export mode
 This is a simple option to choose a comfortable way of the exportation.
 You can export all of your artboards or only the selected items.